 Want to calculate your property taxes in Connecticut?
 Calculate your Connecticut Property taxes using our Connecticut Property Tax Calculator.
-Taxes are based on the 2021 Fiscal Year Mill Rates.
-Below you will find our Connecticut Property Tax Calculator using Fiscal Year 2021 mill rates.
+The Connecticut property taxes are based on the 2021-2022 Mill Rates.
+Below you will find our Connecticut Property Tax Calculator using 2021-2022 mill rates.

 Property Taxes in Connecticut: Assessed Value and Mill Rates

 In order to calculate your property taxes in Connecticut.
 You will need the assessed value of your property and mill rates.

 The Assessed Value of a property is 70% of the appraised value.
 While the appraised value of the property is the price of the property set by the town.
 It’s important to know the difference between the Appraised value and Assessed Value when you are calculating your Connecticut Property taxes.

 The appraised value of the property is the price of the property set by the town.
 Usually, Town Assessors will determine this by comparing the value of comparable properties and will usually send an inspector to physically inspect the property.
-The appraised value is composed of a Land Value and a Building Improvements Value and the total will be your appraised value.
-By law, towns are required to revalue properties at least once every 5 years (CGS 12-62b(1)).
-As part of revaluation, town inspectors from the Town Assessors office will conduct physical inspections of the properties by walking the exterior of the property.
+The appraised value is composed of a Land Value and a Building Improvement Value and the total will be your appraised value.
+By law, Connecticut towns are required to revalue properties at least once every 5 years (CGS 12-62b(1)).
+As part of revaluation, Connecticut town inspectors from the Town Assessors office will conduct physical inspections of the properties by walking the exterior of the property.
 If there are discrepancies in square footage or new building improvements, you will be reassessed.

 True Story: Click here to find out how a Greenwich resident appealed her property taxes.

-Once you know your appraised value, you just take 70% of the appraised value to determine your assessed value.
+To determine Assessed Value, just take 70% of the appraised value.
 By law, Connecticut towns must assess properties to 70% of appraised value or fair market value (CGS 12-62a (b))